xebia-functional/poc-scala-data-streaming/docs/comparison.md

 ### Industry use cases

-TBD - Any industry use case that fits specially well?
+TBD - Any industry use case that fits exceptionally well?